Chapter 7 Bankruptcy for LLCs and Corporations

 So why would a corporation or LLC file a Chapter 7 case?

 Winding down a business in bankruptcy allows for a higher level of transparency.
-It's easier to prove that the closure took place in the manner required by law, which, in some cases, might prevent a disgruntled creditor from pursuing litigation, but not always.
+It's easier to prove that the closure took place in the manner required by law, which, in some cases, might prevent a disgruntled creditor from pursuing litigation.
 Here's why.

-A Chapter 7 liquidation can help alleviate a common creditor concern—that an officer or member might be diverting funds into private coffers rather than paying creditors.
-A business Chapter 7 is set up to sell the company's assets and pay its obligations in a very public manner.
+A Chapter 7 liquidation can help alleviate a common creditor concern—an officer or member might divert funds into private coffers rather than paying creditors.
+A business Chapter 7 publicly sells the company's assets and pays its obligations.

-When effective, the officers and managing members get to step away from the closure and leave the hard work of selling off assets and paying creditors to the bankruptcy trustee.
+When it works, the officers and managing members get to step away from the closure and leave the hard work of selling off assets and paying creditors to the bankruptcy trustee.

 Chapter 7 for Corporations and LLCs: Disadvantages